-- (b) Reports that indicate the effective date of classified keying material. - (2) The following additional general guidance is provided: - (a) Although individual reports (e.g., receipt, transfer, conversion, destruction) are "For Official Use Only" (FOUO), a file holding a classified report must be classified accordingly. - (b) Any report or file containing classified information will be classified according to the highest classification of the information contained therein.
-Except as indicated below, all COMSEC incident messages will be classified a minimum of CONFIDENTIAL.
+(b) Reports that indicate the effective date of classified keying material.

+(2) The following additional general guidance is provided:

+(a) Although individual reports (e.g., receipt, transfer, conversion, destruction) are "For Official Use Only" (FOUO), a file holding a classified report must be classified based on the highest classification of information contained in the document.